 About the role

-You will work in a team environment, sometimes in high pressure situations, to enable data and voice networks for effective command and control of NZ Armed forces.
+You will work in a team environment, sometimes in high pressure situations, to enable data and voice networks for effective command and control of NZ Forces.
 During your training you will learn to operate various military radio systems that cover the HF, VHF, UHF frequency spectrum.
-You will receive training on military and commercial satellite communication’s terminals that operate in the Ka, Ku and X band frequency spectrum.
+You will receive training on military and commercial satellite communications terminals that operate in the Ka, Ku and X band frequency spectrum.

-As the NZ Army modernises its RF systems and keeps pace with technological change, your role will always be at the leading edge, and your skills and work ethic will be highly sought after.
+As the NZ Army modernises its RF networks and keeps pace with technological change, your role and skillset will be highly relevant, with opportunities for personal growth and professional development.

 Job on base